alex1craig/pgs-compare/README.md

 The analysis results include:

-1. **Summary Statistics**: Basic statistics of PGS scores by ancestry group and PGS study
+1. **Summary Statistics**: Basic statistics of PGS by ancestry group and PGS study
 2. **Correlations**: Correlation matrices showing how different PGS studies relate to each other
 3. **Individual Variance**: Measurement of how consistently different PGS studies rank individuals within each ancestry group
 4. **PGS Variance**: Measurement of how each PGS deviates from the consensus prediction across individuals